-If your azalea is full of blooms deep within the shrub, you do not have a leggy azalea.
-However, if your blooms look sporadic and only on the outside edges of the branches, you have a leggy azalea.
+If your azalea is full of flowers deep within itself, you do not have a leggy specimen.
+However, if your flowers look sporadic and only on the outside edges of the branches, you have a leggy azalea.
 But don’t worry!
-A little pruning and a lot of patience will help turn your leggy azalea into the full and lush shrub it was meant to become.
+A little pruning and a lot of patience will help turn your leggy example into the full and lush shrub it was meant to become.

 Pruning leggy azaleas should be done in the winter.
-Look at your azalea and pick out a few branches to cut down fairly short.
+Look at your shrub and pick out a few dead branches to cut down fairly short.
 You will want to cut the branch down to a dormant bud.
 If no dormant bud is available, cut the branch down to a short, sturdy branch.
-This will cause the branches to produce blooms deep within the shrub as opposed to just on the outside edges of the branches.
+This will cause the branches to produce flowers deep within the plant as opposed to just on the outside edges of the limb.

-Pick a few branches each year to cut back and repeat the process each winter until all of the leggy branches have been cut back.
+Pick a few branches each year to cut back and repeat the process each winter until all of the leggy parts have been trimmed away.

-Can Azaleas be Cut Back to the Ground?
+Can My Azalea be Cut Back to the Ground?

 Some shrubs thrive after being cut back to the ground, but the azalea is not one of those shrubs.
 Cutting azaleas back to the ground can cause them to become sick and even die if they do not recover from being diseased.

-The shortest that an azalea should be cut back is 12 inches.
+The shortest that these plants should be cut back is 12 inches.
 If an azalea is cut down to less than 12 inches tall, it may take three or more years to rebloom if it survives.
 The likelihood of the azalea becoming sick and dying is extreme if you cut the azalea below 12 inches.